© Crown copyright 2017

-- Raising total research and development (R&D) investment to 2.4 per cent of GDP by 2027
+- Raising total research and development (R&D) investment to 2.4% of GDP by 2027

-- Increasing the rate of R&D tax credit to 12 per cent
+- Increasing the rate of R&D tax credit to 12%

 - Investing £725 million in new Industrial Strategy Challenge Fund programmes to capture the value of innovation.

 - Announced Wave 1 and 2 of the Industrial Strategy Challenge Fund

 To generate good jobs and greater earning power for all.

 The United Kingdom has one of the most successful labour markets in the world.
 Our employment rate is at a near historic high – one of the fastest post-recession rates relative to other major economies.
 It is underpinned by a world-class higher education system, the first choice of students and researchers around the world.
 Employers are ever more closely involved in the system, and we are committed to delivering three million apprenticeship starts by 2020.

 But we still face challenges in meeting our business needs for talent, skills and labour.
 In the past, we have given insufficient attention to technical education.
 We do not have enough people skilled in science, technology, engineering and maths.
 We need to narrow disparities between communities in skills and education and remove barriers faced by workers from underrepresented groups in realising their potential.